mheap/nexmo-developer/_api/sms/us-short-codes/2fa.md

 ### Security

-To ensure privacy, you must use HTTPS for all Nexmo API requests.
+To ensure privacy, you must use HTTPS for all Vonage API requests.

 ### Encoding